YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 The first process to open a database file sets up all the shared memory control structures needed.
 The last one out tears it down.
 There is no daemon that must run with elevated provileges, that can be a single point of failure, a performance bottleneck, or a potential security vulnerability.
 Note that if replication is in use, then at least one Source Server process (see below) must be brought up first, but that is not a database daemon.

 Upon bringing the system back up, if the system crashes, or is forcibly brought down: if journaling is in use, mupip journal -recover (or mupip journal -rollback if replication is in use) will recover the database.
-If journaling is not in use, mupip rundown -region "*" will clean up the database control structures in the file header, but cannot fix any integrity errors resulting from shutting down a computer without cleanly terminating GT.M processes.
+If journaling is not in use, mupip rundown -region "*" will clean up the database control structures in the file header, but cannot fix any integrity errors resulting from shutting down a computer without cleanly terminating YottaDB/GT.M processes.

 .. note::
    Do not use mupip rundown if journaling is in use and you plan to recover the database after a crash with a mupip journal operation.